huseyinyilmaz/placebo/doc/index.rst

        ...

-In this placebo object we are we are mocking all urls with format `http://www.acme.com/items/<item_id>/`
+In this placebo object we are we are mocking all urls with format "http://www.acme.com/items/<item_id>/"

 (See `tests/placebo_tests.py` file or `examples/` directory for different examples.)

 Regex url in httpretty backend
 ------------------------------

-Httpretty backend, requires url attribute to have type of regex pattern.
-If regex url has type of `urlparse.ParseResult` or `urlparse.SplitResult`, regex will not work.
+Httpretty backend, requires url attribute to be of type regex pattern.
+If regex url is of type ``urlparse.ParseResult`` or ``urlparse.SplitResult``, regex will not work.
 Here is an example url for httpretty.

 .. code-block:: python